William-Karkegi/X-Reply-Assistant/CONTRIBUTING.md

 - `documentation` - Issues or pull requests related to documentation.
 - `good first issue` - Good for newcomers.

-Thank you for contributing to Twitter Reply Assistant!
+Thank you for contributing to X Reply Assistant!